girip11/javascript_learning/mdn/4_async_js/5_async_and_await.md

 ## `await` keyword

+> The real advantage of async functions becomes apparent when you combine it with the await keyword.
+This can be put in front of any async promise-based function to pause your code on that line until the promise fulfills, then return the resulting value.
+In the meantime, other code that may be waiting for a chance to execute gets to do so.

-**used and works only inside any async function**. pauses the code execution on that line until the promise is fulfilled.
+**used and works only inside any async function**.
+Pauses the code execution on that line until the promise is fulfilled.

 ```Javascript
 async function sayHello() {